Carlos-93/pong-game/README.md

 # Welcome to my Pong game in HTML Canvas

- Developing a Pong game using the canvas tag with HTML, CSS and JavaScript
+This project is a recreation of the classic Pong game developed using the HTML tag canvas, along with CSS and JavaScript for an interactive and dynamic experience.